Prag8855/aab/content/guides/moving-to-berlin.md

 ### Get health insurance

 If you live in Germany, you need [health insurance](/glossary/Krankenversicherung).
-It's required when you apply for a [residence permit](/glossary/Aufenthaltstitel).
+You need it to apply for a [[National Visa]] or a [residence permit](/glossary/Aufenthaltstitel).
+You need it before you [start working](/guides/find-a-job-in-berlin#start-working).

-Use my [health insurance calculator](/guides/german-health-insurance) to see your options, then [ask my insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose.
+Use my [health insurance picker](/guides/german-health-insurance) to know your options.
+[Ask my insurance expert](/guides/german-health-insurance#insurance-brokers) to help you choose.
 It's the best way to get insured.

 {% include '_blocks/healthInsuranceCalculator.html' %}

 **[How to choose health insurance ➞](/guides/german-health-insurance)**

-If you are an EU citizen, you can use health insurance from your home country.
-Your [[EHIC]] covers you until you [start working](/guides/find-a-job-in-berlin#start-working).
-If you are a student, your EHIC covers you until you graduate.
+If you are an EU citizen, your [European Health Insurance Card](/glossary/EHIC) covers you until you [start working](/guides/find-a-job-in-berlin#start-working).
+If you are a student, it covers you until you graduate.

 **[How EHIC works ➞](/guides/german-health-insurance#insurance-from-other-eu-countries)**